jeranaias/navalletterformat/README.md

 A: Yes.
 It's a standard webpage that works in any browser.
 No installation or admin rights required.

 **Q: Is my data saved anywhere?**
-A: No. Everything runs in your browser.
-Nothing is transmitted to any server.
-When you close the page, your data is gone.
-(Save/load feature coming soon!)
+A: Everything runs in your browser - nothing is transmitted to any server.
+In v2.0, your work auto-saves to your browser's localStorage and you can export/import drafts as JSON files.
+In v1.x, closing the page loses your work.

 **Q: Can I use this for classified correspondence?**
 A: **No.** This is for UNCLASSIFIED use only.
 Never enter classified information into any web-based tool.